poagz/php-instantclient-nginx-alpine/README.md

 # php-instantclient-nginx-alpine
-PHP7 Container With PDO-OCI8, Nginx and Oracle Instant client 19 Based On Alpine Linux

-PHP7/NGINX container with pdo-oci and oci8 extensions that provided for connecting to the Oracle databases using Oracle Instant Client 19.9 and Alpine Linux Docker Image.
+PHP7-NGINX container with pdo-oci and oci8 extensions that provided for connecting to the Oracle databases using Oracle Instant Client 19.9 and Alpine Linux Docker Image.

 ## What You Can Do